 'I am an educator passionate about leveraging podcasts to improve listening skills and narrow educational disparities.
 Research shows that we spend up to 90 percent of our time listening but only 10 percent of us listen effectively.
 This has serious consequences on students' long-term educational attainment and career readiness.'

 By departing knowledge in the form of statistics, Adam shows that he has done his research and knows his stuff.
-These are qualities that recruiters are looking for, and so he’s certain to get a whole load of attention from the right people.
+These are qualities that recruiters are looking for, and so he's certain to get attention from the right people.

 Master the art of a 'closer' line

-So, you’ve got to the end of your LinkedIn profile summary.
-What is the takeaway message you want to leave with the reader?
-This final closing line should be both neat and memorable ‒ it’s an art form.
+Now that you've got to the end of your LinkedIn profile summary, what is the takeaway message you want to leave with the reader?
+This final closing line should be both neat and memorable.
 Salesperson Micah Day nails it with this one-liner:

-Rather than leaving the reader with the bland ‘Connect with me now!’ message, Micah decided to add a little pizzazz to her profile.
-This sentence shows that not only is she driven and hard working, but that she also has a creative, humorous side too.
-Nice work!
+Rather than leaving the reader with the bland 'Connect with me now!' message, Micah decided to add a little pizzazz to her profile.
+This sentence shows that not only is she driven and hard-working, but that she also has a creative, humorous side too.